 I am a practitioner of Traditional Chinese Medicine.
-When a patient comes to me for treatment of eczema, I must first diagnose the individual based upon the principals of TCM theory.
+When a patient comes to me for treatment of eczema, I must first diagnose the individual based upon the principles of TCM theory.
 Proper differentiation is the key to effective treatment.
 Once I have differentiated their condition according to TCM, then I can formulate their treatment plan, including an internal herbal formula as well as any topical treatments that may be helpful.
 Since every patient is a unique individual and eczema can manifest in several different ways (even at different times in the same person), every internal herbal formula I prepare is unique and custom-designed for that patient.
 Of course, making a custom topical ointment for every eczema patient is not very practical.
 But one single ointment for every eczema patient isn’t very effective either.
 So I decided to take the top 3 most common TCM Differential Patterns for eczema and I formulated an ointment for each of them.
 Again, proper differentiation is the key to effective treatment, and that is why Zi Zai offers more than one ointment for eczema.
-Use the one that matches your skin best.
+Find and use the ointment that matches your skin best.

 Before I can describe our 3 eczema ointments, I need to give you a very simplified summary of the terms we use when describing the possible patterns of energetic imbalance in TCM dermatology.
 When we say a skin condition has “Heat”, that typically translates to redness and inflammation.
 Sometimes Heat can be quite severe and it will get deeper into the body, so we say this is “Heat in the Blood”.
 When we use the term “Damp” or “Dampness”, it usually refers to skin conditions that have weepy lesions, fluid-filled blisters, or things that ooze.
 In contrast to Dampness, we can also have “Dryness” which develops when the moistening and cooling factor of the body (“Yin”) is insufficient or becomes damaged.
 When a skin rash itches, we describe that condition as having “Wind” (because it moves around and tickles the surface).
 And finally, the TCM term “Toxins” or “Fire Toxins” can mean several things but typically refers to abscesses, ulcerations or skin lesions that contain pus or are infected with bacteria or virus.

-EczeHerbal™ 1 Ointment: This ointment is specially formulated according to the Traditional Chinese Medicine (TCM) pattern known as Damp Heat (with Fire Toxins and Wind).
+EczeHerbal™ 1 – Oozing Eczema Treatment: This ointment is specially formulated according to the Traditional Chinese Medicine (TCM) pattern known as Damp Heat (with Fire Toxins and Wind).
 It is designed for acute eczema that appears abruptly or is growing in size or number of lesions.
 This manifestation of eczema typically has more exudate (oozing) than you might see in more stable phases of eczema.
 Lesions can be swollen, red and itchy and crust may form.
 This phase of eczema is typically seen in infants and children.
 From the perspective of TCM, the herbs in this ointment Clear Heat, Dry Damp, Eliminate Wind and Resolve Toxins.
 EczeHerbal™ 1 is more appropriate for cases where Dampness predominates over Heat.*

-EczeHerbal™ 2 Ointment: This eczema ointment is specially formulated according to the Traditional Chinese Medicine (TCM) pattern known as Heat in the Blood (with Fire Toxins and Wind).
+EczeHerbal™ 2 – Itchy Eczema Treatment: This eczema ointment is specially formulated according to the Traditional Chinese Medicine (TCM) pattern known as Heat in the Blood (with Fire Toxins and Wind).
 All variations of eczema will have some degree of redness and itching.
 But this ointment is most appropriate for cases where redness, dryness (flaking) and itching are more predominant than oozing.
 This phase of eczema is typically seen in infants and children or during acute exacerbation of the condition in adults.
 From the perspective of TCM, the herbs in this ointment Clear Heat, Cool Blood, Dry Damp, Eliminate Wind and Resolve Toxins.
 To compare, if your eczema has much oozing or blisters, then EczeHerbal™ 1 formula would be a better choice for you.*

-EczeHerbal™ 3 Ointment: This ointment is specially formulated according to the Traditional Chinese Medicine (TCM) pattern known as Blood Dryness (with the presence of some Fire Toxins and Wind).
+EczeHerbal™ 3 – Dry Eczema Treatment: This ointment is specially formulated according to the Traditional Chinese Medicine (TCM) pattern known as Blood Dryness (with the presence of some Fire Toxins and Wind).
 It is specifically designed for chronic eczema where dryness and scaling are more predominant than either Heat or Dampness (compared to the other EczeHerbal™ formulas).
 Lesions are usually paler red or pink.
 Thickening of the skin may also be present where scratching has occurred.
 This phase of eczema is typically seen in teenagers and adults.
 From the perspective of TCM, the herbs in this ointment Enrich Yin and Nourish Blood (to moisten the skin), Dry Damp, Eliminate Wind and Resolve Toxins.
 If your eczema oozes or is weeping, do not choose this formula; instead choose EczeHerbal™ 1 formula.
 If your eczema does not ooze but is very red, and there is no thickening of the skin, then EczeHerbal™ 2 would be the best option for you.*

 Zi Zai Dermatology is a micro company that cares about your quality of life.
 We are based in Fort Collins, Colorado, USA and we hand craft small batches of exceptional herbal skin care products.
 At Zi Zai, we have put thousands of years of experience into the formulations of these fine herbal products.
 We hope you enjoy using them as much as we have enjoyed crafting them for you.
 Seek Health…Find Beauty.